oppia/oppia-web-developer-docs/GHC-Open-Source-Day.md

 ### Project 4: Allow users to suggest new questions for a skill
 **Context**

-Questions are usually created by the content creators and admins.
-Oppia aims to be a collaborative platform to create content and so it would be useful to have other users to give suggestions for new questions for a particular skill.
+We are currently working on a project to add practice questions to Oppia.
+Currently, Oppia supports the creation of questions by topic managers and admins.
+However, in the long run, Oppia aims to be a collaborative platform for create lessons, so it would be great if we could enable any user to suggest a new question for a particular skill.
 These suggestions can then be reviewed and then either added (with or without modifications), or rejected.
 We need to design a framework to support this option.
 We already have a suggestion framework designed for edits to lesson content, and if possible we would like to reuse that for question suggestions as well.

-_This project is more to create a design rather than a working implementation, as it is quite open ended and will take time to create a working solution.
-However, if you plan on taking this up, we encourage you to continue to work with us on this project even after open source day._
+_This project is more aimed at creating a design rather than a working implementation, as it is quite open ended and will take time to create a working solution.
+However, if you plan on taking this up, we encourage you to continue to work with us on this project even after open source day!_
 [[Issue Tracker Link](https://github.com/oppia/oppia/issues/5673)]

 **Deliverables**